 The Thunder did a terrific job of moving the ball around against the Lakers recording 25 assists with Russell Westbrook leading the way with 12.
 Raymond Felton did a fantastic job coming off the bench and giving the Thunder 10 assists and helped move the ball and keep the offense moving.
 Rookie Daniel Hamilton got some minutes in the fourth quarter and was able to also give the Thunder some great ball movement getting four assits by finding Dakari Johnson for some points in the paint.
 The Thunder have some great players that make great decisions and have the talent to make some fantastic passes and when they are moving the ball the offense looks lethal.

 Absolutely nothing.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!